vickmuir/vpc-on-classic-block-storage/block_storage_is_troubleshoot.md

 If the volume is not attached as expected and does not appear in the list of volumes, it was probably deleted.
 Because deleting a volume completely removes its data, it cannot be restored.

 If you use the CLI, verify that you entered the correct syntax for viewing volumes.
-See [View all block storage volumes from the CLI](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-cli).
+See [View all block storage volumes from the CLI](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-viewing-block-storage-gen1#viewvols-gen1).
 Verify that you specified the correct resource group or zone.
 {: tsResolve}

 ## Cannot delete a volume by name or ID
+{: #troubleshoot-topic2-gen1}
-{: #troubleshoot-topic-2}
+{: troubleshoot}

 You can't delete a block storage volume by name or ID.
 {: tsSymptoms}